truflation/tsn-sdk/docs/type-of-streams.md

 When a stream is accepted as a system stream:

 - The original data provider can still push primitives to the stream.
-- The data provider loses the ability to drop the stream or modify its taxonomy.
+- The data provider cannot drop the stream or modify its taxonomy.
 - Ownership of the stream is transferred to the TSN governance.
 - Any future changes to the stream are decided by the community through governance processes.